jely2002/EasySphereViewer/README.md

 # Easy Sphere Viewer

-A cross-platform tool for viewing equirectangular 360 degree photos.
+A cross-platform tool for viewing equirectangular and cubemap 360 degree photos.

 **Features:**
-- View and move around in 360 degree photos.
+- View and move the camera in 360 degree photos.
 - Re-open recently opened photos.
 - Zoom controls
 - Auto rotate
+- Cubemap & equirectangular support
 - More to come!
 ## How to use
 Download the .exe if you are on Windows (Mac OS is not yet supported).